 Linea alba means "white line" in Latin.

-The linea alba is tough connective tissue, a strip on the body's midline from pelvis to chest at the front of the abdomen.
+The linea alba is a strip of tough connective tissue on the body's midline from pelvis to chest at the front of the abdomen.

 The navel (belly button) lies on the linea alba.

-As the left and right lateral abdominal muscles wrap around the abdomen they turn into sheets of tough connective tissue (known as aponeuroses) towards the front.
+As the lateral abdominal muscles wrap around the towards the anterior (front) of the abdomen they turn into sheets of tough connective tissue known as aponeuroses.
+The linea alba is created by these aponeuroses as they merge midline at the front of the abdomen.

 Before these aponeuroses meet midline they form a sheath (a tunnel between the layers) on either side.
 Within these sheaths lie the rectus abdominis muscles (like ribbons in a tunnel).

-The rectus abdominis muscles are the closest muscles to the linea alba, lying either side the full length of the linea alba.
+The rectus abdominis muscles are the closest muscles to the linea alba, running either side of the linea alba from pelvis to chest.
+Focusing on activating the rectus abdominis muscles gives us the ability to sense the relative positioning of the linea alba.

-The linea alba should be fully flexable and extendable, free to bend and rotate in all directions.
-This comes with a full range of natural movement and an unrestricted body.
+The linea alba should be fully extendable and free to flex and rotate in all directions.
+This this possible when the body has a full range of natural movement.

-The pelvic floor muscles at the Base of the linea alba and the rectus abdominis muscles either side of our central Line.
+Working with the Base-Line muscles (the pelvic floor at the Base of the linea alba and the rectus abdominis muscles either side of our central Line) allows the position of the linea alba to be felt so we can judge our own state of body alignment and balance.

 © Copyright Leigh Blyth BVM&S 2017-2020